 New applicant information

 If you are applying for a host position or another volunteer position which may include working around children or vulnerable adults, or processing credit/cash transactions, you must first pass a federal background check.
 A completed fingerprint card must be sent for each person applying for a volunteer position.
 We can also fingerprint applicants at our headquarters office by appointment.
-Please refer to the host application process for more details, or you can contact the Volunteer Program.
+Please refer to the host application process (PDF) for more details, or you can email the Volunteer Program.